 Although each of our faculty has unique interests, the thread that is common among all members of our faculty is an interest in decision making in the context of using information technology.
 Pick has an interest in building decision support systems to support unique modeling needs.
 He is also interested in supporting the modeling process in order to better facilitate informed decisions in the corporate world.
 Ward is interested in decision-making behavior and in the impact of system design and information display upon how decisions are made.
 See faculty members' websites for more details.

 Named for Henry W. Bloch, co-founder of H & R Block, the world's largest tax preparation firm, the school is housed in a renovated and expanded facility designed to serve the needs of a modern, urban school of management.
-In addition to classroom and office space, the building includes computer and research laboratories, a student lounge, and two executive education classrooms.
-The building is a blend of one of Kansas City's historic mansions and a modern addition completed in 1988.
+In addition to classroom and office space, the heritage hall and executive hall include computer and research laboratories, student lounge, and executive education classrooms.
+The heritage hall is a blend of one of Kansas City's historic mansions and a modern addition completed in 1988.
+The executive hall was completed in 2013.
 The UMKC campus is located just southeast of Kansas City's historic and vibrant Country Club Plaza.

 The Bloch School has an open computer lab and two computer-equipped classrooms providing students with access to nearly 100 Intel/Windows workstations and several laser printers.
 Virtually all computers in the Bloch School are connected to the Internet.
-Besides the computer lab, the school provides Wi-Fi access, and provides a variety of software and databases including Compustat, CRSP, Eventus, Economagic, ABI/INFORM, Lexis Nexis, Academic Search Premier, EconLit, EDGAR, JSTOR, PAIS International, Sage Public Administration Abstracts, Sage Urban Studies Abstracts, MS Office, MS Visual Studio, MS Visio, MS Project, Palisade Decision Tools, and SIMUL8.
+Besides the computer lab, the school provides Wi-Fi access, and provides a variety of software and databases including Compustat, CRSP, Eventus, Economagic, ABI/INFORM, Academic Search Premier, EconLit, EDGAR, JSTOR, PAIS International, Sage Public Administration Abstracts, Sage Urban Studies Abstracts, MS Office, MS Visio, and MS Project.
 Plus, Bloch students may use a number of other open computer labs on campus.

 Roger Alan Pick Website